cat-game-research/Nyan_Nyan_Neko/README.md

 # Nyan Nyan Neko Gēmu

-Nyan Nyan Neko Gēmu is a network-based simulation game that allows users to create and train their own virtual cats in a realistic 3D environment.
+Nyan Nyan Neko Gēmu  (meow meow cat game) is a network-based simulation game that allows users to create and train their own virtual cats in a realistic 3D environment.

 ## Features